What’s Happening At Los Padrinos Juvenile Hall?

 “They are not checking anything properly, they are putting these kids' lives at risk.
 And now they’re getting desperate — the kids they all want to break out.
 And I don’t blame them.
 I don’t think anyone should blame any kid for wanting to break out of there.
 That’s how bad they’re mistreating them,” Rochall said.

-At the BSCC hearing in May, board member and Anti-Recidivism Coalition founder Scott Budnick noted that 96% of staff called out on Mother’s Day.
+At the BSCC hearing in May, Scott Budnick, a board member and founder of the Anti-Recidivism Coalition, noted that 96% of staff called out on Mother’s Day.

 “Because we don’t have the staffing, just this Sunday we couldn’t get the kids out to programs,” Budnick said.